keyboard_arrow_up

 Industrial Gear Standards and Compliance

-In general, your manufacturers should follow the standard guidelines set out by ISO (International Standards Organization) and AGMA (American Gear Manufacturers Association).
+Generally, your manufacturers should adhere to the standard guidelines established by the ISO (International Standards Organization) and AGMA (American Gear Manufacturers Association).

-They should follow other standards per your industry, region, and country.
+Additionally, they should follow any relevant standards specific to your industry, region, or country.
 These may include Mil-Specs, FDA standards, EPA standards, DIN standards, and JIS standards.
-To make sure your gears are in compliance with every aspect of your application, discuss your specifications in detail with your gear supplier.
+To ensure your gears meet all the necessary requirements for your application, it’s important to discuss your specifications thoroughly with your gear supplier.

 Points to Consider When Selecting Industrial Gears

-Within these two categories are many different gears.
+Within these two categories, there are many different types of gears.

 Gear Images, Diagrams and Visual Concepts